How to Maintain Healthy Kidneys: Essential Tips for a Strong Renal System

 Chronic Kidney Disease: Early Symptoms, Causes, and Treatment Options

-Early Symptoms of Chronic Kidney Disease
+Symptoms of Chronic Kidney Disease (CKD) in the Early Stage

 • Fatigue and weakness

-• Swelling in the legs, ankles, and feet
+• Swelling of the legs, ankles, and feet

 • Foamy or dark-colored urine